 Stiffness, pain, swelling, or tenderness in the bone or in the tissue surrounding the bone.
 About 85% of children and young adults with Ewing sarcoma have pain.
 Pain can come and go and be less severe at night.

 A lump near the surface of the skin that may feel warm and soft to the touch.

 A broken bone that happens without an injury.
 A tumor growing in the bone can cause the bone to become weak or fracture.

 If you are concerned about any changes your child experiences, please talk with your child's doctor.
-Your doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
-This is to help find out the cause of the problem, called a diagnosis.
+Your doctor will try to understand what is causing your child’s symptom(s).
+They may do an exam and order tests to understand the cause of the problem, which is called a diagnosis.

 If cancer is diagnosed, relieving symptoms remains an important part of your child’s cancer care and treatment.
 Managing symptoms may also be called "palliative and supportive care," which is not the same as hospice care given at the end of life.
 You can receive palliative and supportive care at any time during cancer treatment.
 This type of care focuses on managing symptoms and supporting people who face serious illnesses, such as cancer.
 Learn more in this guide’s section on Coping with Treatment.